 GoodYarn is managed by the Good Programmes Trust which was established in December 2017.
-The Trust gained charitable status in July 2018 (CC55540) and is overseen by five trustees.
+The Trust gained charitable status in July 2018 (CC55540) and is overseen by six trustees.

 Meet the Board

 Dana has over twenty years experience in the Health and Wellbeing sector.
 She has a degree in psychology with post graduate studies in physiology and is a certified fitness instructor, personal trainer and wellness coach.
-She is currently the Wellbeing Specialist for DairyNZ and previously managed and directed a wellness centre which worked with local GPs to offer lifestyle solutions as a substitute or supplement to medication.
-She has served over 400 clients, both individuals and organisations.
-She is responsible for initiating the GoodYarn licensing programme, which has allowed GoodYarn to become a nationwide resource.
-She is passionate about mental health literacy and seeing GoodYarn embedded into all industries and organisations.
+She previously managed and directed a wellness centre which worked with local GPs to offer lifestyle solutions as a substitute or supplement to medication, and currently works as a program manager and coach, helping organisations to implement and evaluate change initiatives.
+She has served over 400 clients to date, both individuals and organisations, and is responsible for initiating the GoodYarn licensing programme, which has allowed GoodYarn to become a nationwide resource.
+She is passionate about mental health literacy and seeing GoodYarn embedded into industries and organisations.

 Lindsay farmed a 470ha sheep and beef property in Northern Southland for 24 years from 1982 to 2006.
 Surviving several highs and lows of farming during this time, some personal challenges in 2005/6 resulted in him leasing his farm and exiting from active farming.

 Since that time, Lindsay has become active in the Southland Rural Support Trust as an inaugural trustee in 2008 and chairperson 2010 – 2014.
 He is currently the coordinator for the Southland trust.

 In 2014 Lindsay combined his rural background and 25 years of Toastmasters public speaking and adult education experience to partner with WellSouth Primary Health Network in the development and facilitation of the GoodYarn workshop which has now been widely delivered to participants throughout New Zealand.